 You don’t want your story to sound like a list of ideas using the same subject-verb form to start your sentences.

-Try to find other ways to start your sentences but still convey your message.
+Try to find other ways to start your sentences, but still convey your message.

-3. Use a thesaurus
+3. Check a thesaurus

 You can look up any of your commonly used words and replace them with ones with the same meaning.